-- To enable a member to defend themself against a criminal charge or to clear themself of suspicion; - To enable a member to defend themself in disciplinary proceedings; - To resist proceedings for a penalty, or civil or criminal proceedings in respect of a taxation offence, for example in a case where it is suggested that a member knowingly engaged in dishonest conduct with a view to bringing about a loss of tax revenue; - To resist a legal action made against them by a client or third party; - To enable a member to sue for unpaid fees; - To enable a member to sue for defamation. - 2.18 If there is any doubt that the circumstances in 2.17 would apply, or there is the risk of challenge by a client or employer, a member is strongly recommended to seek legal advice.
-See also the guidance on Dealing With Errors. - 2.19 The anti-money laundering regime provides a statutory code to determine when a disclosure must be made to NCA.
-While this is a mandatory regime, it also gives a structure for the assessment of the public interest in a tax context, including which of the following should take precedence, in a particular set of circumstances: - The public interest in reporting knowledge or suspicions of criminal activity to the authorities; or - The public interest in clients receiving advice in confidence. - 2.20 A member should follow the Treasury approved CCAB guidance and the Treasury approved Appendix for the Tax Practitioners, in particular the guidance on 'Internal Reporting', 'Role of MLRO and SAR reporting'.
-See also the help sheet in Access to Data by HMRC.
+- To enable a member to defend themself against a criminal charge or to clear themself of suspicion; - To enable a member to defend themself in disciplinary proceedings; - To resist proceedings for a penalty, or civil or criminal proceedings in respect of a taxation offence, for example in a case where it is suggested that a member knowingly engaged in dishonest conduct with a view to bringing about a loss of tax revenue; - To resist a legal action made against them by a client or third party; - To enable a member to sue for unpaid fees: - To enable a member to sue for defamation. - 2.18 If there is any doubt that the circumstances in 2.17 would apply, or there is the risk of challenge by a client or employer, a member is strongly recommended to seek legal advice.
+See also the Help Sheet on Dealing with Errors. - 2.19 The anti-money laundering regime provides a statutory code to determine when a disclosure must be made to NCA.
+While this is a mandatory regime, it also gives a structure for the assessment of the public interest in a tax context, including which of the following should take precedence, in a particular set of circumstances: - The public interest in reporting knowledge or suspicions of criminal activity to the authorities; or - The public interest in clients receiving advice in confidence. - 2.20 A member should follow the Treasury approved CCAB AMLGAS and the Treasury approved Supplementary Anti-Money Laundering Guidance for Tax Practitioners.
+See also the Help Sheet Request for data by HMRC.